 Using a cayenne-based salve can reduce gout pain and increase circulation.
 And applying a poultice is an effective way to draw out the uric acid and reduce inflammation.
 A simple poultice can be made by mixing a small amount of activated charcoal powder and Pascalite (or bentonite) clay with a bit of cayenne pepper (adjust the cayenne to your personal comfort level).
 Mix with apple cider vinegar to make a paste, apply to affected areas and wrap with plastic wrap or cotton cloth.
 This is especially helpful for overnight applications.

-Finally, I must stress that it is vital that you avoid alcohol, caffeine and soda, all of which put undue stress on your kidneys and liver and will hinder your ability to deal with this condition.
+It is vital that you avoid alcohol, caffeine and soda, all of which put undue stress on your kidneys and liver and will hinder your ability to deal with this condition.
 You need to eliminate sugars for a time, and when you resume, don't eat any refined sugar.
+In fact, research indicates fructose consumption is a major driver for developing gout.
+Dietary changes are key to reversing gouty conditions.
 Please do not expect the herbal treatments to work well if you do not have a clean diet.
 Herbs are not drugs and they do not mask symptoms.
 If you do not eat well, you will not heal.
 You must avoid dead foods and congesting foods, especially trans fats, industrial dairy, refined sugars and flours.

 Homeopathic remedies can be helpful in treating gout.
 [Use as with any homeopathic treatment.
 These are very basic instructions: 3-5 tablets dissolved under the tongue; no food/drink except water 15 minutes before/after; use as needed every 30 minutes or longer depending on symptoms; cease when symptoms improve] This list is NOT exhaustive: